FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 - Industry-standard OS development environment

 [!side]
-WSL2 on Windows works great for this. macOS also works but requires Homebrew for GRUB tools.
+WSL2 on Windows works as well, to build the iso we will boot.
+To run it you need to insall QEMU under Windows. macOS also works but requires Homebrew for GRUB tools.
 [/!side]

 **Why x86_64?**